jese11/HCP-wiki-public/PublicData/HCP Data Release Updates Known Issues and Planned fixes.md

 * 943862    7T
 * 969476
 * 971160     7T

-* ***No planned Fix: These data are released and we do not plan to reprocess/fix or remove them from ConnectomeDB or AWS S3.
+***No planned Fix: These data are released and we do not plan to reprocess/fix or remove them from ConnectomeDB or AWS S3.
 We recommend excluding these subjects from your analyses of 3T or 7T functional data.***

-* ***3/2/2020:  **Subject 168139 preprocessed data from several tfMRI runs unusable*****
+* 3/2/2020:  **Subject 168139 preprocessed data from several tfMRI runs unusable**

-**Subject 168139 has an anatomical anomaly, as noted in , a large posterior fossa subarachnoid cyst.
+Subject 168139 has an anatomical anomaly, a large posterior fossa subarachnoid cyst.
 The cyst was large enough in this case to cause the EPI to T1w alignment to fail severely in the fMRI Volume part of functional preprocessing, and causes all subsequent preprocessing results to be unusable.
-The following runs in the released data are affected and should not be used:**
+The following runs in the released data are affected and should not be used:

 **tfMRI\_EMOTION\_LR**